Along with a sea of resolutions, the new year has also ushered in a fresh slate of

 The Ryan Murphy-directed Broadway musical adaptation centers on a lesbian teenager who's banned from attending prom with her girlfriend.
 The injustice "prompts a cast of Broadway eccentrics to descend on the small Indiana town to fight back," as described by Netflix of the upcoming film, which

 stars Meryl Streep, James Corden, and Nicole Kidman.
 'Out of the Fire'

 Chris Hemsworth plays Tyler Rake, "a fearless black market mercenary with nothing left to lose when his skills are solicited to rescue the kidnapped son of an imprisoned international crime lord" in the action-thriller, directed by Sam Hargrave.

 also stars in the film.
-Stranger Things' David Harbour Jessica Kourkounis/Netflix
+Stranger Things' David Harbour 'Lost Girls' Jessica Kourkounis/Netflix

 When 24-year-old Shannan Gilbert mysteriously disappears one night, her mother Mari (Amy Ryan) embarks on a dark journey that finds her "face to face with hard truths about her daughter, herself, and police bias" in the drama.